TheNexusCity/TheNexus/README.md

 # The Nexus

-The city that comes to you.
 An open source, hackable, community-driven and CC0 city for the open metaverse.
+Bring The Nexus to the places your people already are.

 [![License: CC0-1.0](https://licensebuttons.net/l/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)